status-im/write.status.im/docs/style-conventions.md

 ## Sentences and paragraphs

+:fontawesome-regular-user: User · :octicons-cpu-24: Infra

 - Write sentences of a maximum of 25 words and paragraphs of 5 lines or less.
-Rewrite the content and break sentences and paragraphs as necessary.
+Rewrite the content and break sentences and paragraphs as necessary. :fontawesome-regular-user:
 - Include *the* and *that* to clarify your sentence.

     | Usage       | Example                                             |